usagov/usagov-2021/README.md

 ## Lint Guidelines (SCSS)
 If you make any changes to the `scss` files, make sure to lint them before finalizing your pull request.

+1.

+Before running the following commands, you should enter the `node` Docker container.

+You may also run it on your typical command line within the repository, but you must run `npm install` before proceeding if you choose this option.

+2.

 You can run the following commands to `check` for errors:
 ```
 npx stylelint "**/*.scss"